 - 3 cans (7 ounce) whole green chilies, drained

-- Let stand and cool for 5-10 minutes before cutting.
-Slice into squares and serve with salsa, if desired.
+Let stand and cool for 5-10 minutes before cutting.
+Slice into squares and serve with salsa and sour cream, if desired.
 Enjoy!